martip23/single-cycle-simulator/usingGithub.md

 ### Overview
 Github is a smart online repository.
 Think of it like Dropbox, OneDrive or Google Drive except it's made for code.
 Multiple people can update multiple files at the same time and github is able to merge these changes intelligently without destroying code as long as two people don't mess with the same function.
 It makes division of labor go by a lot easier.

 You can also pull changes at any time and merge them with what you're working on without destroying your code.
 This is good for making sure you are always using the most up-to-date version of the code.
 Github also keeps track of the history of **EVERY** commit meaning that if someone makes a big mistake and destroys everything, we are always able to revert.
+Github also keeps track of the folders and uploads entire folders instead of using zip files.

 Most people use Github with a command line.
 In the following I will do my best to provide **simple** steps to help you set up your computer to use Github.